 Generico is a simple templating filter, that allows you to set up text and code snippet templates for use in Moodle text areas.
-It will allow up to twenty templates to be registered.
+It will allow an unlimited number of templates to be registered.
 When Moodle encounters a Generico filter string it will use the data in the filter string to fill out the template, and insert it into the page.
 See it in action on the Generico course on the PoodLL demo site.

 It is useful for ad-hoc template purposes where writing a new plugin would be overkill, or just for re-using common pieces of text.
 It can be used to centralise and manage the embedding of iframe content from video hosting services, and educational app providers.